mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 Traits Explosive (1D, 2m)
 Behaviou Omnivore, Filter

 Kasman (Kashmanuggidagi)
 The kasman was clearly known in the days of the First Imperium, although the original Vilani name has since been corrupted into something more pronounceable.
-The kasman is an omnivore native to corrosive- atmosphere worlds, with resemblance to an armoured bear, and is protective of its territory.
+The kasman is an omnivore native to corrosive-atmosphere worlds, with resemblance to an armoured bear, and is protective of its territory.
 Kasman are usually encountered in family groups of two adults and two to six juveniles in various stages of development.

 Kasman are large but agile and possess a powerful set of claws.
 Their own armoured skin is more or